null

 Many commercial cell signal amplifiers operate in situations where outside cellular signal is strong but unable to penetrate the building’s concrete or metal walls and low-e glass.
 When outside signal is too strong, the weBoost Office 100 shuts off any frequencies that are overloaded.
 In those situations, professional installers must use attenuators to reduce the signal received by the amplifier across all bands, even if the problem is only a specific band that’s too strong.

-The weBoost Office 200 incorporates Wilson Electronics’s patented XDR (eXtended Dynamic Range) technology that prevents signal overload and amplifier shut down.
-When the weBoost Office 200 detects that any band of incoming signal is too strong, XDR automatically reduces the amplifier’s gain to maintain the strongest possible signal coverage throughout the building.
+The weBoost Office 200 and Office 300 incorporate Wilson Electronics’s patented XDR (eXtended Dynamic Range) technology that prevents signal overload and amplifier shut down.
+When the amplifier detects that any band of incoming signal is too strong, XDR automatically reduces its gain to maintain the strongest possible signal coverage throughout the building.

 Inside antennas